macpczone/noise-suppression-for-voice/external/FST/docs/REVERSE_ENGINEERING.md

 ## fake values

-to make our live a bit easier, we want to make sure to be able to differentiate between real opcodes (the values we somehow detected from our reverse engineering effords) and fake opcodes (those where we only know the name, but have no clue about their actual value).
+to make our live a bit easier, we want to make sure to be able to differentiate between real opcodes (the values we somehow detected from our reverse engineering efforts) and fake opcodes (those where we only know the name, but have no clue about their actual value).

 The simplest way is to just assign values to the fake opcodes that we are pretty sure are wrong